 “Human dignity takes a new life”

-I must confess that the first time I connected with the reality of Jesus suspended on a cross was whilst I was studying the mechanism of shame in Gestalt therapy.
+The first time I connected with the reality of Jesus suspended on a cross was whilst I was studying the mechanism of shame in Gestalt therapy.
 I had heard many times that Jesus had died for me and for all man, and I accepted this in faith, but it was not meaningful to me.
 I could not relate to it and in spite of believing it, I was far from realizing the intimacy inherent to the experience of God`s love in Christ.
 However, when I learnt about the mechanisms of shame and how the Gestalt intervention which involves love, acceptance of the other and a dialogical relationship makes it possible to heal from shame, I read the Cross from this experiential Gestalt perspective.
 And as a human being and as a person, the Cross now became meaningful.
 I came to know the extent of God`s love who willingly takes on shame to heal a man.
 I realised that the dignity of man may be broken by another man, but because of the divine Person of Christ shamed on the cross, human dignity gains a new life in God.
 Christ`s loving presence amidst his own and all man`s shame restores infinite worth to all the persons who experience the worst of shame when they look upon him.

 Healing shame requires relational connection